You are here

 The latest X3 arrived just in time to save BMW’s premium-line SUV reputation after the rubbish last version.
 It’s a bit bigger and more practical than the first model – it had to be, to make way for the X1 beneath it – but still smaller than the X5.
 So now it’s more of a junior SUV than a hatchy crossover.

 A recent addition is the X3’s less practical, more coupe-like cousin, the X4.
 Undaunted by the bile flung at the X6, BMW has replicated the ‘sports activity coupe’ formula on the sector below.
 This time, we must say, rather more successfully.

 Let’s start with the ride.
 On the X3, it’s comfy rather than sporty, although you can option adaptive dampers to tighten things up a bit around corners.
 So it’s not as sharp as other BMWs, but it’s not supposed to be.
 Instead, this is a more relaxing thing to drive, with the emphasis on smoothness and economy rather than an ability to attack hairpins.
 The X4 is more focused, with slightly stiffer settings and a greater sense of tied-down control with the adaptive dampers.
 It’s not a match for the Porsche Macan it’s priced alongside but, impressively, isn’t far off (and the ride isn’t exactly intolerable either).

 On the inside

 You might think that the X3’s second-gen enlargement has made it more of a guzzler.
 But BMW’s efficiency wizards have been busy with their spells, making this one of the most efficient cars in this class.
-The rear-wheel drive 150bhp diesel can do an eyebrow-raising 60mpg and emits 124g/km CO2 – that’s the best an X3 has ever been.
+The 190bhp xDrive 20d manages 52.3mpg, which should be enough for most.
 The X4 is similarly efficient and even the range-topping 35d, despite its 5.2-second 0-60mph dash, can average more than 47mpg and emit sub-160g/km CO2.